 Best Ohio Disability Discrimination Attorney Answer: What if I have a medical condition that makes it difficult for me to stay awake?
 Do my job duties determine whether or not my employer has to accommodate my disability?
 What should I do if I was fired today when I fell asleep because of my medication for my disability?

-At The Spitz Law Firm, LLC, our employment lawyers understand that balancing a serious medical condition with a job can be extremely difficult.
+At Spitz, The Employee’s Law Firm, our employment lawyers understand that balancing a serious medical condition with a job can be extremely difficult.
 Certainly that includes medical conditions and disabilities that make staying awake at work hard.
 However, it is understandable, especially for certain jobs, that your employer has an expectation that you stay awake during work hours.
 In a situation where an employee is suffering from a disability that affects his or her ability to stay awake, what is the employer required to do and can an employer fire that employee for falling asleep?
 As our employment lawyers have blogged about previously, all employees are protected under Americans with Disabilities Act (“ADA“) and Ohio’s R.C. § 4112.02(A) from being discriminated against, retaliated against, or wrongfully terminated by their employers on the basis of their actual or perceived disability.
 (See Can I Be Denied A Job Because Of Prescribed Medications?; Is Alcoholism A Disability Under The ADA?; Can My Boss Block Deaf Workers From Operating Machinery?; and My Employer Is Discriminating Against Me Based On My Disability.)